 Mechanism of Spincast:

-In the spincast reel, the spool is enclosed in a nose cone cover and generally spincast reels come with narrow spools which gives less line capacity than you would have from a bait cast or spinning reels of similar sizes.
+In the spincast reel, the spool is enclosed in a nose cone cover, and generally, spincast reels come with narrow spools which give less line capacity than you would have from a bait cast or spinning reels of similar sizes.

 When it comes to casting, the user has to press and hold the rear button and this disengages the pick-up pin of line and the line comes off on the forward cast.

 We retrieve the line on the pool by turning the crank handle and this engages the pick-up line.

 Baitcast reels can simply be explained in that they come with revolving spools as opposed to fixed spools in spincast.
 And, like spincast reels and unlike spinning reels, they are mounted on top of the rods.